V-Sekai/manuals/decisions/20220605-host-internal-baserow.md

-# Proposed: Host a baserow application for internal use.
+# Draft: Host a baserow application for internal use.

 ### Describe the status of the issue.